vindar/ILI9341_T4/README.md

 `T_DO` | same pin on the Teensy as `SDO (MISO)` `T_IRQ` | (optional) any available digital pin

 - **Last but not least: drawing things on the frame buffer**.
 The library itself provides not drawing primitive.
 It simply pushes/mirror a memory frame buffer onto the screen.
-You can use draw on the framebuffer directly 'by hand' or use any library you wish...
-If you want a (relatively) lightweight, fast, full featured 2D and 3D graphics library optimized for microcontrollers, you should check out my <a href="https://github.com/vindar/tgx">tgx library</a> !
-If you want to create a GUI, you can use the <a href="https://github.com/lvgl/lvgl">LVGL library</a>.
-It can easily and efficiently combined with ILI9341, c.f.  [this example](https://github.com/vindar/ILI9341_T4/tree/main/examples/lvgl_touch_minimal) and [this one](https://github.com/vindar/ILI9341_T4/tree/main/examples/lvgl_music_demo).
+You can draw on the framebuffer directly 'by hand' or use any library you wish to do so...
+If you want a lightweight, fast, full featured 2D and 3D graphics library optimized for microcontrollers, you should check out my <a href="https://github.com/vindar/tgx">tgx library</a> :smiley:.
+If you want to create a GUI, you can use the powerful <a href="https://github.com/lvgl/lvgl">LVGL library</a>.
+It can be easily combined with ILI9341, c.f.  [this example](https://github.com/vindar/ILI9341_T4/tree/main/examples/lvgl_touch_minimal) and [this one](https://github.com/vindar/ILI9341_T4/tree/main/examples/lvgl_music_demo).

 ## Credits